- The most comprehensive digital collection of books published for children’s entertainment, instruction, education, and play

 - Features text analysis tools, author biographies, and suggested search paths for easy browsing and discovery

 Research involving children’s books was initially driven by scholarly interest in the concept and history of childhood.
 But when scholars delved into early American children’s books, they found that such works provide extraordinary insight into many other fields of research.
-American Children’s Books is the first digital collection of these important publications, providing nearly 6,000 books printed in America between 1654 and 1819.
+American Children’s Books is the first digital collection of these important publications, providing more than 6,000 books printed in America between 1654 and 1819.
 Available in three series (1654-1795; 1796-1805; and 1806-1819), this product offers text analysis tools, author biographies, and suggested search paths for easy browsing and discovery.

 An essential window into early American childhood